Early Hitchcock, by Rich Paschall

 This might account for the slow pacing and awkward pauses we find in many places.
 Also, the actors are playing as if they are in a theater rather than in a movie.
 It is not uncommon to see this in early talking pictures with actors who were trained for the stage.
 The over dramatization of all the actors is a bit uncomfortable.
 The type of staging seen here was more suited to the West End than the silver screen.
 At the same time, Hitchcock also filmed the movie in German with other actors.

 If these two features offer anything, it is a look at life in London in the 1930s.
-You can see how a poorer class of people lived and at the very least you know the props and sets come right out of that time period.
+You can see how a poorer class of people lived and at the very least, you know the props and sets come right out of that time period.
 Unless you are such a Hitchcock fan that you need to track down these re-mastered works, you could take a pass on them.
-For some reason, they are available on DVD.
+For some reason, they are available on DVD, and for free on You Tube.